 So what should parents do?
 Have a conversation with your child about whether they’ve heard about Tellonym, if they know anyone using it [including them] and what types experience the users can expect when using anonymous messaging services.
 Be aware of any changes in behaviour that may indicate your child is being harassed or bullied online and use the Family Insights App to help you do this.
-Find out about how our parental control app can help you build trust with your child.

 The book ’The Parents’ Survival Guide to Children, Technology and the Internet’ also has a chapter devoted to Cyberbullying and Cyber Abuse which includes signs that your child is being cyberbullied as well as research-backed advice to help you tackle issues as a family.